Madrid is a cosmopolitan and lively city (ep. 5)

-- I recommend the transport ticket for tourists and MadridCard for those passionate about art and museums.
+- I recommend the transport pass for tourists and the MadridCard for those who are passionate about art and museums.

-- Avoid visiting Madrid during the summer, when the temperatures jump by 40 degrees.
-I recommend walking through the capital of Spain in early spring or autumn.
+- Avoid visiting Madrid in the middle of summer, when temperatures jump 40 degrees.
+I recommend walking through the Spanish capital in early spring or autumn.

-- You can eat at a reasonable price even in the heart of Madrid.
+- You can eat acceptably at a price even in the heart of Madrid.

 - Madrid is known for its nightlife.
-There are many discos, bars and restaurants open late at night and even in the morning.
+There are many discos, bars and restaurants open late into the night and even into the morning.

 - The Puerta del Sol area is the busiest in Madrid.

-- Madrid is recognized as a city with many parks, museums and cultural sights.
+- Madrid is recognized as a city with many parks, museums and cultural attractions.

-- During the summer, Madrid offers a lot of festivals and shows sponsored by the town hall - take the newsstands "Guía del Ocio" to find out the program of concerts, movies and shows.
+- During the summer, Madrid offers a lot of festivals and performances sponsored by the town hall - take from the newsstands "Guía del Ocio" to find out the program of concerts, movies and shows.

-- And if you come to Spain, don't miss Sangria and paella.
+- And if you get to Spain, don't miss Sangria and paella.